When Your Baby Won’t Stop Crying

 Attachment milestone 1: Attention and regulation (birth-3 months)

-Attention and regulation go hand-in-hand, because a baby who can’t calm down (and regulate his or her nervous system) won’t be able to pay attention and interact with you.
+Attention and regulation go hand-in-hand, because a baby who can’t calm down (and regulate their nervous system) won’t be able to pay attention and interact with you.

-Your baby has periods when he or she is calm (not crying), attentive (not sleeping), and shows interest in faces, but doesn’t necessarily engage with you at this point.
+Your baby has periods when they are calm (not crying), attentive (not sleeping), and shows interest in faces, but doesn’t necessarily engage with you at this point.

 You follow your baby’s lead.
 When your baby pays attention to you, you respond with gentle touch, soothing tone of voice, and playful facial expressions.
 When your baby looks away, you do the same.